 Pain in patients with cancer frequently results from bone metastases, nerve or plexus involvement, or pressure exerted by a tumor mass or effusion.
-Aggressive pain management is essential in the treatment of cancer and for maintenance of quality of life.
+Aggressive pain management Treatment of Pain Nonopioid and opioid analgesics are the main drugs used to treat pain.
+Antidepressants, antiseizure drugs, and other central nervous system (CNS)–active drugs may also be used for chronic or... read more is essential in the treatment of cancer and for maintenance of quality of life.

-Spinal cord compression can result from cancer spread to the vertebrae and requires immediate surgery or radiation therapy.
+Spinal cord compression Spinal Cord Compression Various lesions can compress the spinal cord, causing segmental sensory, motor, reflex, and sphincter deficits.
+Diagnosis is by MRI.
+Treatment is directed at relieving compression.
+(See also... read more can result from cancer spread to the vertebrae and requires immediate surgery or radiation therapy.
 Symptoms may include back pain, lower extremity paresthesias, and bowel and bladder dysfunction.
 Diagnosis is confirmed by CT or MRI.

-Clots in the veins of the lower extremities leading to pulmonary emboli are frequent in patients with pancreatic, lung, and other solid tumors and in patients with brain tumors.
+Venous thrombosis (clots in the veins) in the lower extremities leading to pulmonary emboli Pulmonary Embolism (PE) Pulmonary embolism (PE) is the occlusion of pulmonary arteries by thrombi that originate elsewhere, typically in the large veins of the legs or pelvis.
+Risk factors for pulmonary embolism are... read more are frequent in patients with pancreatic, lung, and other solid tumors and in patients with brain tumors.
 Tumors produce procoagulants, such as tissue factor, leading to excess clot formation, particularly in patients undergoing surgery.